 Point Hacks reader Shanti commented on a post on our Facebook page with this question:

-This is a really common question we get, so here is an easy-to-read guide to help you understand the difference between saver and standard awards, with examples from five frequent flyer programs.
+This is a really common question we get.
+So here is an easy-to-read guide to help you understand the difference between saver and standard awards.
+We’ve got examples from six frequent flyer programmes.

 - Saver = cheaper but less availability

 - Standard = more expensive but more availability

 ‘Saver’ level awards are the ones that everyone is hunting for to get the best deal.

 Velocity Frequent Flyer

 Terminology: [Class] Reward = saver; AnySeat [Class] = standard, e.g. Business Reward, AnySeat Business

 No one should be paying over a million points for a flight—that’s ridiculous.
 However, that result is a very common one when searching for Business Class flights to the US.
 Therefore, you’ll want to aim for a Business Reward seat rather than AnySeat Business.

 In the Melbourne – Hong Kong example below, it’s the difference between paying 59,500 points + $135 in taxes and almost ten times that!